ROGException/LibraryAPI/README.md

 4. **Apply Migrations**

-Open the Package Manager Console in Visual Studio and run:
+Open the `Package Manager` Console in Visual Studio and run:
 Update-Database
 ⚠️ This step is needed if you are using Entity Framework Core with Code-First Migrations.

+5. **Set Connection String**

+Open `appsettings.json` and replace the placeholder with your actual SQL Server connection string.

-5. **Run the Application**
+6. **Run the Application**

 Press F5 or click Start Debugging.
 The API will launch and Swagger UI should open automatically in your browser (usually at https://localhost:5001/swagger).